 The aim of the recent constitutional referendum in Turkey has not simply been an attempt by the Turkish President to accumulate power and strengthen his grip on the country.
 Erdoğan has a clear vision of Turkey, which is diametrically different from that of Kemal Atatürk, the founder of the modern Turkish Republic.
 He envisions it not only as a non-secular state, but as a country whose role is to lead the ummah, or the entire Islamic world.
 Erdogan’s leadership ambitions have gained support from some of the most prominent Sunni Muslim clerics, including the Muslim Brotherhood spiritual leader Yusuf Al-Qaradawi.
 Dr Altman, Senior Vice-President of Netanya Academic College and Vice-Chair of the S.Daniel Abraham Center for Strategic Dialogue, shares his opinion on the latest developments in Turkey and their potential impact on Cyprus, the Eastern Mediterranean and Europe.

-Today we have the pleasure of having with us Dr. David Altman, Senior Vice-President of the Netanya Academic Colleague and Vice-Chair of the S. Daniel Abraham Center for Strategic Dialogue.
-If we look at 16th of April constitutional referendum in Turkey, the results have provided Erdogan and the AKP with the means of strengthening the grip on Turkey’s future domestic policies.
+George Pelaghias (G.P.): Today we have the pleasure of having with us Dr. David Altman, Senior Vice-President of the Netanya Academic Colleague and Vice-Chair of the S. Daniel Abraham Center for Strategic Dialogue.
+If we look at 16th of April constitutional referendum in Turkey, the results have provided Erdoğan and the AKP with the means of strengthening the grip on Turkey’s future domestic policies.
 In your opinion, how can we expect Turkey’s regional policy to change after this referendum?

 And that’s why a lot of people were ready to give to Atatürk many, many concessions, they became one of the most important, accepted people in the world.
 And Europe opened their heart to a lot of people who came from a secular state.
 They wanted to prove that they are coming from the secular state.

-G.P.: Certain media has suggested that this referendum outcome has given Erdoğan the position to adopt the more compromising position in foreign policy.
+G.P.: Certain media has suggested that this referendum outcome has given Erdoğan the position to adopt the more moderate position in foreign policy.
 Is this more wishful thinking than anything else?

 By the way, to you, people of Cyprus, it will be a great, great challenge, because up till now you were one of the things which happened in the region.
 Tomorrow this is the gate of Turkey to Europe.
 You are becoming the front of everything which is going to happen in all of Europe.
 Take it into consideration because it’s your business.

-Dr. Altman thank you very much for your valuable insights.
+G.P.: Dr. Altman, thank you very much for your valuable insights.
 We look forward to having you back on this issue and other issues as well.
 Thank you very much.